mediatum/mediatum-docs-en/docs/source/index.rst

 ######################

 mediaTUM is a digital repository for documents, media and data.
-Please refer to the :ref:`intro` to learn more about the high-level concepts and possible application areas for mediaTUM.
+Please refer to the :ref:`intro` to learn more about the possible application areas for mediaTUM.

 ========
 Contents